MIvanchev/static-wine32/README.md

 Wine's architecture really shines.
 It's so well decoupled that assumptions like that seem to have been avoided entirely but be on your guard at all times.

+Static linking also allows us to perform whole program optimization which could potentially result in significant performance increases.

 ### What operating systems and hardware platforms are supported?

 For now only x64 Linux.